 On that point, when seeking the best tattoo artist in Dallas, make sure to consider those personal factors as well.
 What will your tattoo experience be with them?
 What is their general attitude?
 What is their relationship to the history and culture of tattooing?
 These invisible factors can very much affect the visible aesthetic of your work.

-When you have the desire for a traditional tattoo from a Dallas tattoo artist, make sure that you go with a trusted one.
+When you have the desire for a traditional tattoo, make sure that you go with a trusted tattoo artist.
 Your tattoo artist’s experience level, knowledge of the craft, and skill behind the needle will determine the outcome of the work you will wear.
 His willingness to help you with design, placement, size and scope of the design is also crucial.
 His ability to connect with you can really bring your tattoo work to life.

 In the end, choose an artist who can gain and keep your trust, exhibit an understanding of the medium, as well as provide visual examples of his work and be able to answer questions you may have about traditional tattoos.
 As with everything, be honest with yourself and go with your gut and you should do just fine!